Deepak00619/React-app-youtube-videos/README.md

 ![](https://github.com/Deepak00619/React-app-youtube-videps/blob/master/pic/yutbProjct.png)

-# it uses youtube api to show video, you search videos using search bar.
+## it uses youtube api to show video, you can search videos using search bar.

 # For locally